belhadj-haythem/Partition/README.md

 # Partition
-Library for chunk list of integers to smaller lists with the indicated size.
+Library for chunk list of objects to smaller lists with the indicated size.

 # Use
 ```